Michigan Fall Train Rides: 11 Amazing Places for Fall Train Tour in Michigan

 Old Road Railroad Dinner Trains – Temporarily CLOSED

 Blissfields Old Road Dinner Train, 301 US-223, Blissfield MI 49228

 A murder mystery railroad dinner on the Blissfield Railroad is an experience that cannot be missed when visiting Michigan!
-Located just south of Ann Arbor, this is a really fun activity.
+Located just south of Ann Arbor, near Detroit, this is a really fun activity.

 Experience the fun and creative nature of a dining entertainment train ride while riding through lively fall colors.
 Mature audiences can enjoy being immersed in a murder mystery scene while dining together with friends as the train guides your trip.

 Clinton Station — 301 Bartlett St, Clinton, MI